 No, Maryland licensure is not required to complete the application process.
 Applicants will be required to submit a RN license from the state in which they are currently working.
-Once applicants are accepted into the Nurse Anesthesia specialty, they must maintain an active Maryland or compact state license.
+Once applicants are accepted into the Nurse Anesthesia specialty, they will need to have and maintain both a Maryland license (or compact state) and a Washington, D.C. license.

 We do not require CCRN certification for admission.
 However, we strongly recommend certification.

 The selection process is very competitive.
 The admissions committee evaluates applicants’ past academic performance, work experience, and letters of recommendation.
 The number of applicants varies each year.

 We generally accept up to 25 students each year.

 Is there anything else I can do to strengthen my application?

 We highly recommend that you spend several hours shadowing a Certified Registered Nurse Anesthetist in your current workplace.
 Most anesthesia departments are happy to assist you with this experience.

 Many applicants have found it helpful to take a graduate-level physiology, pathophysiology, pharmacology, biochemistry, or research course before entering the program.
 You may take these courses at a university of your preference, however they are not required for admission.
 The University of Maryland School of Nursing allows you to transfer in two courses.
 Some of the recommended courses are NURS 790 and NRSG 795.

 Can I work while I’m enrolled in this program?